-Muskox density was 0.084 muskoxen / $\rm km^2$ on the Boothia Peninsula.
-These densities are lower to what would have been expected or what was encounter in East Greenland where density varied from 0.3 to up to 1.0 muskox / $\rm km^2$ (Fern, 1977).
-In this management unit, the muskox has a density higher to the overall density on Victoria Island, 0.074 muskox / $\rm km^2$ , but is lower to that of King William Island where muskox population has been also known to increase 0.1123 muskox/ $\rm km^2$ (Leclerc, 2015).
+Muskox density was 0.084 muskoxen / km^2 on the Boothia Peninsula.
+In this management unit, the muskox has a density higher to the overall density on Victoria Island, 0.074 muskox / km^2 , but is lower to that of King William Island where the muskox population has also increased (0.1123 muskox/km2) (Leclerc, 2015).
 The mechanism driving muskox density is still not fully understood.
 Heard (1992) noted that group size in not generally related to muskox density.
 These qualitative comparisons between areas, highlight that density might fluctuate spatially and temporally.